-Health insurance is mandatory for students on F-1 visas enrolled in a MBA or BBA program.
+Health insurance is mandatory for students on F-1 visas enrolled in the MBA program.
 Such students must show proof of health insurance in order to be enrolled in classes.

 Maintaining Legal Status

 It is very important that M-1/F-1 students maintain legal status while studying at SSU.
 In order to maintain legal status, the student must: